saltyorg/docs/docs/reference/guides/mount.md

 /srv/git/saltbox$ sudo mount -a
 ```

-That command produces no output.
+That command produces no output if it succeeds.

 You can verify that the disk was mounted with `df`: